 Here are a few symptoms that may show up in someone who’s having a heart attack.

-- Pain in the jaw, back, stomach or arm
+- Pain in the jaw, back, neck, stomach,or arm

 - Sudden, unexplained fatigue

-- Shortness of breath doing things that didn’t previous cause breathing difficulty.
+- Shortness of breath during activities that didn't previously cause breathing difficulty

-- A squeezing or tightness in the chest, rather than the typical sudden, sharp pain.
+- A squeezing or tightness in the chest (could be mistaken as "bra tightness" in women), rather than the typical sudden, sharp pain

 How do I know if it’s really a heart attack?

-It’s important to recognize that you shouldn’t run to the doctor every time you have indigestion.
-These symptoms are seen in the context of someone who’s likely to be at risk of heart disease.
+People with a history of heart disease are most likely to have a heart attack.
 Smoking, not getting enough exercise, having high blood pressure or diabetes, and being overweight can all increase a person’s risk for heart disease.
 Pain that feels like indigestion in a person who’s completely healthy is likely indigestion.
 But new indigestion pain in someone who has a lot of risk factors for heart disease could be a heart attack.

 When should I see my doctor?